 What makes a relationship healthy?

 Respect and Trust: In healthy relationships, you learn to respect and trust important people in your life.
 Disagreements may still happen, but you learn to stay calm and talk about how you feel.
 Talking calmly helps you to understand the real reason for not getting along, and it's much easier to figure out how to fix it.
 In healthy relationships, working through disagreements often makes the relationship stronger.
-When disagreements occur, you do not fear for your safety.
-In healthy relationships, people respect each other for who they are.
-This includes respecting and listening to yourself and your feelings so you can set boundaries and feel comfortable.
-You will find that you learn to understand experiences and feelings of others as well as having them understand your experiences and feelings.

 How do I know that I have a healthy relationship with someone?